cfantasia/CMGWPrimeGroup/doc/README.txt

 JSON: Cert_160404-162917_7TeV_PromptReco_Collisions11_JSON_golden_AND_noESpbl_v2.txt

 (b) Small Mu+MET and El+MET pat-tuples with 2011 data for testing

+(3) NB: Structure of python files for PAT-tuple making:

+(a) In directory python (low-level files): o patTuple_common_cfg.py contains common defitions (e.g. addition of pfMET, event-content for trigger, pileup info,  etc); it is not called directly from user/high-level cfg file

+ o patTuple_mumet_cfg.py and patTuple_elmet_cfg.py: files containing info specific to mu+MET and el+MET analyses (e.g. aditional event-content to keep; for the muon channel, the subset of pfParticles that needs to be stored for the correction of pfMET when using TeV muon reconstructors);
+this is where the call to patTuple_common is made.

+(b) In directory test (high-level files): o patTuple_[X]_[Y].py: high-level files for running muon+MET/electron+MET analyses on MC/data.
+Depending on flags, MC info is in(ex)cluded, different filters are applied on lepton-pt, etc.
+ [X] = elmet or mumet
+ [Y] = data or MC_cfg_lowPtSkim or MC_cfg_highPtSkim

 =========================================================================
 (B) Step 2: Analyzing custom PAT-tuples